Skip to main content

 How CME Reporting Works (MD/DO Licensees Only)

-Beginning February 27, 2026, CME documentation for physician (MD and DO) licensees is no longer submitted directly to the Mississippi State Board of Medical Licensure; however, physicians must still maintain documentation in case of audit.
+Beginning February 27, 2026, CME documentation is no longer submitted directly to the Board; however, physicians must still maintain documentation in case of audit.
+Physicians must meet one of the following reporting methods:

 Option 1 — CME Tracking System

-Licensees must ensure their Mississippi medical license is properly identified within the tracking system for reporting purposes.
+Maintain an account with a Board-approved CME tracking organization.
+Licensees must ensure their Mississippi medical license is properly identified within the tracking system.

 Option 2 — Board Certification

-CME Exemptions
+Exemptions

 • Initial licensure issued after June 30 of an even-numbered year